gdsbook/book/notebooks/10_clustering_and_regionalization.md

 However, this approach quickly gets out of hand: more detailed profiles can simply return to an unwieldy mess of numbers.
 A better approach to constructing cluster profiles is be to draw the distributions of cluster members' data.
 To do this we need to "tidy up" the dataset.
-A tidy dataset ([Wickham, 2014](https://www.jstatsoft.org/article/view/v059i10)) is one where every row is an observation, and every column is a variable.
+A tidy dataset {cite}`wickham2014tidy` is one where every row is an observation, and every column is a variable.
 Thus, a few steps are required  to tidy up our labeled data:

 ```python
 # Index db on cluster ID